TZacksEG/Discord-Binance-SPOT-Trader/README.md

 COPY THE TOKEN and add it to **discord-token** in config.ini file .

-then create a private discord server and use the bot
+then create a private discord server , add the bot and start trading

-Features:
+## Features:

     it Open trades and save them into a database it Track PNL and current price